Herbs

 Catnip

-An herb in the mint family that drives cats wild — also called catmint.
-But catnip has serious medicinal properties too.
-Drunk as herbal tea, it helps with colds, flu, coughs, chest congestion, upset stomachs, excessive gas, diarrhea, nausea, and can relieve stomach pains and menstrual cramps.
+Yes, your cats will love it — but catnip also makes a pleasant, mildly sedative herbal tea for humans.
+A member of the mint family with similar vigor and growing habits.
 Growing tips: Like its mint relatives, catnip is a vigorous grower that can spread aggressively.
 Contain it in a pot or dedicated area.
 If you have cats, be warned — they may roll in it, eat it, and destroy the plant with love.
 Plant extras.
 For tea, harvest stems before flowering, dry them, and steep in hot water.
 Catnip also repels mosquitoes, aphids, and flea beetles, making it a useful companion plant.
+The small white-purple flowers attract pollinators.

 $6.00